kristoferlund/sui-wallet/README.md

-# A multiuser Sui wallet built on the Internet Computer (ICP)
+# A multiuser SUI wallet built on the Internet Computer (ICP)

 This multiuser Sui wallet allows the user to generate a Sui address by logging in with their Internet Identity.
 The user can then send and receive Sui tokens to other users.